sattwik-dev02/Quote-Generator/README.md

-# Generate new code with each click on "New Quote"!
+# Generate new quote with each click on "New Quote"!
+This is a quote generation website.